superluminar-io/aws_fundamentals_workshop/docs/0_welcome.md

 - **Choosing the right RDS instance type for your application**
 - **Configuring and managing RDS instances**
 - **Best practices for RDS performance and cost optimization**
-- **Hands-On: Set up RDS for relational data storage using CDK**
+- **Hands-On: Set up RDS for relational data storage using Pulumi**
-  - Create an RDS instance with CDK
+  - Create an RDS instance with Pulumi
   - Configure database parameters and settings

 ## Workshop Duration